ephes/django_async/article_sorted.md

 What we won't get by running async views in a WSGI application is concurrency when calling the view from the outside.
-Since each async view runs in it's own thread, we'll still have as many threads as concurrent requests at a time.
+Since each async view runs in it's own thread, we'll still have as many threads as concurrent requests on any given time.

 ### ASGI Example

-To try out an async example that's concurrently callable from the outside, let's install an ASGI server like [uvicorn](https://www.uvicorn.org/) then and change the runserver command so that we are now running Django as an ASGI rather than as a WSGI application:
+To try out an async example that's concurrently callable from the outside, let's install an ASGI server like [uvicorn](https://www.uvicorn.org/) then and change the runserver command so that we are now running Django as an ASGI rather than a WSGI application:

 ```shell
 python -m pip install uvicorn